 So what is the fuel consumption of Jeep Wrangler V6 by year?

-17.7 mile per gallon if you want a safe bet of average fuel consumption for all model years.
+17.7 miles per gallon if you want a safe bet of average fuel consumption for all model years.
 With newer models reaching 20 MPG.
 That is pretty remarkable.
 You can head out and rock climb all weekend and then return home to your comfortable climate-controlled garage in your Jeep Wrangle with a V6 and get 20 MPG.
 Check the graph below:

 READ MORE: IS KEVLAR PAINT GOOD FOR JEEPS?